 The utility will make every effort to ensure bills are accurate; however, billing errors can occur.
 The utility reserves the right to collect underbilled amounts at any time.

-If you are siding, eavestrophing, roofing, painting, trimming trees or installing Christmas lights, contact Westario Power Operations Department.
-The Operations Department will arrange for isolation and re-energization (disconnection and reconnection) for the purpose of performing work on or near electrical apparatus with appropriate notice.
-Residential customer – 5 business days and All Others – 10 business days.
+Please contact the Westario Power – Operations Department to arrange for isolation and re-energization (disconnection and reconnection) for the purpose of the above noted work on or near electrical apparatus with appropriate notice.

 Life Support Program